NicoloCavalli95horses/KMS-web-testing/content/01 Notes/benchmark testing.md

 tags:
   - "#definition"
   - testingTechniques
+  - softwareEngineering
 ---
 ## Definition

-Benchmark testing is performed to evaluate the performance of a product or system against established standards or benchmarks.
+Benchmark testing is performed to evaluate the performance of a product or system ==against established standards or benchmarks==.
 It allows you to determine their strengths and weaknesses and to identify areas for improvement.

 ## Testing a web fuzzer